kirin-3/buttplug-ST/README.md

 Open the Sorcery tab from top menu.

-Add Sorcery commands to your SillyTavern configuration(Run this JavaScript) like these examples:
+Add Sorcery commands (Run this JavaScript) like these examples:

 ### Basic vibration
 ```js